 If OVERDOSE is suspected:

-- If your symptoms do not improve or if they become worse, check with your doctor.
+- If your symptoms or health problems do not get better or if they become worse, call your doctor.

 More about carbamazepine

-- Carbamazepine suspension
+- Carbamazepine (Intravenous) (Advanced Reading)

-- Carbamazepine (Advanced Reading)
+- Carbamazepine (Oral) (Advanced Reading)

 Tegretol, Carbatrol, Tegretol XR, Equetro, ... +2 more